IntercraftMC/intercraft-website/README.md

 ## Development

 This is a quick guide to get you started developing the website on your local machine.
+The website is powered by the Laravel Framework which you can checkout here: https://laravel.com/docs/5.6

 ### Dependencies